Mixtera: A Data Plane for Foundation Model Training: 's Design

+\revB{\textbf{Chunks.} Chunks are \mixtera's core abstraction for scheduling and mixture enforcement. \emph{Abstractly}, a chunk $\mathcal{C}_h$ is a collection of samples $\left\{s_1, \ldots, s_c\right\}$ of fixed size $ c = \left|\mathcal{C}_h\right| $, and the set conforms to the current mixture $M$.
+That is, for each mixture key $k \in \mathcal{K}$, the proportion of samples in $\mathcal{C}_h$ matching $k$ is approximately $M(k)$. \emph{In implementation}, \mixtera{} does not materialize or transfer the sample payloads $\mathcal{S}$.
+Instead, chunks contain only \emph{pointers} to samples: metadata specifying which samples in which files to load (e.g., \enquote{samples 100-150 in \texttt{wikipedia.jsonl.zst}}). }

+\revB{\textbf{Deferred reading.} Storing only metadata and distributing pointers to samples (as opposed to ingesting the actual sample payloads into the system) has several advantages.} First, users can store data in their locations of choice (e.g., an object store, or a distributed filesystem).
+Chunks are independent of the filesystem structure (G1).
+Second, it allows \mixtera{} to support dynamic mixtures (G4), as the data composition of chunks can change over time.
+Third, the pointer-model avoids creating a data fetching bottleneck at the \mixtera{} server.
+The server only creates chunks and each client fetches the data they need.
+Fourth, we avoid a lock-in effect and allow for easy adoption on existing data collections (G2).
+Last, we natively support other modalities (whereas image or video payloads would not be straightforward to ingest at scale into a database).

-\textbf{Query interface.} In~\Cref{listing:mixtera-query}, we show an example of a query that statically selects only Creative Commons data, and then mixes HTML and JavaScript data in a 70:30 ratio during training. \mixtera's implementation takes care of executing the query and obtaining the samples without needing to worry about correctness, even in distributed training.
-The user only needs to provide the ID of the node and its data parallel group, which is obtained from the training framework. \mixtera{} currently allows to express static filter operations on properties, and static as well as dynamic mixtures across all properties (G4).
-For more details on supported mixture types, we refer to~\Cref{subsubsec:impl-chunkgen}.
+\textbf{Query interface.} In~\Cref{listing:mixtera-query}, we show an \revM{example query} that statically selects only Creative Commons data, and then mixes HTML and JavaScript data in a 70:30 ratio during training. \mixtera{} takes care of executing the query and obtaining the samples without needing to worry about correctness, even in distributed training.
+The user only needs to provide the ID of the node and its data parallel group, which is obtained from the training framework.

+\revA{\mixtera{} allows expressing static filter operations on properties via SPJ-style predicates}, and static as well as dynamic mixtures across all properties (G4). \revM{The static filter defines the ground set of all potential data (e.g., only CC), while the mixture describes the proportions of how the data from this set is mixed during training (JavaScript:HTML ratio).} \revB{The \texttt{MixtureKey} class operationalizes its formal definition (\Cref{subsec:design-datamodel}) in a user-friendly Python API. }